jonnonz1/nz-statute-book/acts/public/1971/gaming-duties-act-1971.md

 ### 12FA Power of Commissioner in respect of small amounts
 Where, in relation to any gaming machine duty payable by a gaming machine operator in respect of any return period, the amount of any such duty that remains unpaid at its due date for payment does not exceed $5,—
-  (a) the Commissioner may refrain from collecting that unpaid duty; and (b) no interest shall be payable under section 12F on that unpaid duty.
+  (a) the Commissioner may refrain from collecting that unpaid duty.
+  (b)

 ### 12G Assessment of duty
-(1) Subject to subsection (4), where—the Commissioner may make an assessment of the amount of gaming machine profits on which, in the Commissioner's judgment, gaming machine duty ought to be paid or to have been paid by the person, and of the amount of gaming machine duty payable and, if appropriate, the amount of any interest payable under section 12F.
+(1) Subject to subsection (4), where—the Commissioner may make an assessment of the amount of gaming machine profits on which, in the Commissioner's judgment, gaming machine duty ought to be paid or to have been paid by the person, and of the amount of gaming machine duty payable.
   (a) any person makes default in delivering any statement required to be delivered by that person pursuant to section 12D; or
   (b) the Commissioner is not satisfied with any such statement delivered; or (c) the Commissioner is not satisfied that the amount of any gaming machine duty paid by any person is the correct amount; or